Strengths Based Educators and Students at NECC

 Staff and faculty are introduced to the foundational concepts of strengths-based development as soon as they join the campus team.
 Strengths are identified and shared and play a significant role in individual and team development.
 New faculty are introduced to the concepts of strengths-based advising during their orientation.
 Staff members from across the college community (including the president) are committed to the philosophical concept of strengths development.

 How are students introduced to Strengths?

-Students engage with strengths development and application throughput many of their experiences in and out of the classroom, including the College Success Seminar courses, Student Leadership and other program courses.
+Students engage with strengths development and application throughput many of their experiences in and out of the classroom, including the First Year Seminar courses, Student Leadership and other program courses.